-Essentially, you’ve got a large group of real estate agents that don’t close many if any transactions, then the heavy hitters that close the lion’s share of sales.
+Essentially, you’ve got a large group of real estate agents that don’t close many if any transactions in a given year, then the heavy hitters that close the lion’s share of sales year after year.

 That’s evidenced by their work rate, with 14 percent working fewer than 20 hours per week, 30 percent working 20 to 39 hours, 41 percent putting in 40 to 59 hours, and 15 percent throwing down 60 hours per week or more.

 Largely, yes.
-Ninety-one percent of Realtors® are homeowners, and 43 percent own at least one investment property, while 16 percent own at least one vacation home.
+Apparently ninety-one percent of Realtors are homeowners, and 43 percent own at least one investment property, while 16 percent own at least one vacation home.

-Oh, and the median household income for a Realtor® was $91,700, which is well above the national median of $50,000, so I suppose they marry well.
+Oh, and the median household income for a Realtor was $91,700, which is well above the national median of $50,000, so I suppose they marry well too.